• About

 Vanwart, Mrs .Edwin

-Her POA Membership Application was endorsed by Ms. Jus H Skiekitt (sp) and Ms. M. P. Berry.
-Her membership was favorably accepted by Mary McMongale, Josephine Langreth, and Mrs. J. McCleul (sp).
+Her application for membership in the Pioneers of Alaska was endorsed by Ms. Jus H. Skiekitt and Ms. M. P. Berry.
+Her membership was favorably accepted by Mary McMongale, Josephine Langreth, and Mrs. J. McCleul.

 Anita Kodzoff House